dsagal/pynbox/README.md

 [Native Client: A Sandbox for Portable, Untrusted x86 Code](https://research.google.com/pubs/archive/34913.pdf) (PDF).
 Another analysys by Chris Rohlf is available here: [Analysis Of A Secure Browser Plugin Sandbox](https://media.blackhat.com/bh-us-12/Briefings/Rohlf/BH_US_12_Rohlf_Google_Native_Client_WP.pdf) (PDF).

-Overall, the security approach of NativeClient relies on verifying instructions, preventing new unverified instructions from being created at runtime, verifying (at runtime) that all jumps land on verified addresses, and providing a suite of build tools that produce code that can pass these verifications.
+Overall, the security approach of NativeClient relies on verifying instructions, preventing new unverified instructions from being created at runtime, verifying that all jumps land on verified addresses, and providing a suite of build tools that produce code that can pass these verifications.
 The build tools themselves aren't trusted: the verifications happen at load time and run time.